 Remember, while getting a condom that is tight enough at the base is key for safety, if the condom moves more freely at the head of your penis, you’ll experience more sensation.
 Put just a drop of sexual lubricant in the tip of the condom before putting it on to help it move.

 Also, you might want to try a condom while you masturbate.
 We know it sounds odd, but it lets you figure out sizing without any awkward moments of “this is too tight!” or “I think it just fell off.”
 And if you masturbate with a condom on, your body will get used to having orgasms that way.
-Once your body is used to coming with a condom on, you’ll be able to do it that much more easily with a partner.
+Once your body is used to coming with a condom on, you’ll be able to do it much more easily with a partner.